kpetras/MEG_Chicken/README.md

 ### Running the Experiment
 There are separate scripts for the experimental and control groups:

-chickenrunChannel_exp.py for the experimental group chickenrunChannel_ctrl.py for the control group Running the Experimental Group Script
+- chickenrunChannel_exp.py for the experimental group
+- chickenrunChannel_ctrl.py for the control group

+### Running the Experimental Group Script

 ```bash
 python chickenrunChannel_exp.py
 ```

+### Running the Control Group Script
 ```bash
 python chickenrunChannel_ctrl.py
 ```
 ### Experiment Details

-Objective: To classify and identify artifacts in EEG and MEG data recordings.
+- Objective: To classify and identify artifacts in EEG and MEG data recordings.
-Methodology: Participants are shown EEG and MEG recordings and asked to identify channels contaminated by artifacts.
+- Methodology: Participants are shown EEG and MEG recordings and asked to identify channels contaminated by artifacts.
 Feedback is provided to the experimental group.
-Data: Preprocessed EEG and MEG recordings from multiple subjects and sessions.
+- Data: Preprocessed EEG and MEG recordings from multiple subjects and sessions.
-Analysis: Accuracy of artifact detection is measured and compared between the experimental and control groups.
+- Analysis: Accuracy of artifact detection is measured and compared between the experimental and control groups.

 ### Results